 There are many choices when it comes to VPN providers.
-There are some Virtual Private Network providers who offer free service and there are some which charge for VPN service.
+To clarify, there are some Virtual Private Network providers who offer free service and there are some which charge for VPN service.
 We have found that the paid VPN providers such as VyprVPN are preferred to the free service providers.
-Paid VPN providers offer robust gateways, proven security, free software, and unmatched speed.
+Therefore, paid VPN providers offer robust gateways, proven security, free software, and unmatched speed.
 Compare VPN Providers using the data our friends over at VPN.com have compiled to find the right VPN for you.

 Use a VPN and the Main Reasons - What are the reasons to use a VPN?
 When you use the Internet, every move you make tracked by your Internet Service Provider (ISP).